katiepestotnik/lesson/sections/part3.1.md

 ## Objects

-<p>An object is a collection of properties associated as pairs of keys and values.
-A good example is an employee of General Assembly.</p>
+An object is a collection of properties associated as pairs of keys and values.
+A good example is an employee of General Assembly.<br>
-:mag_right: Review the syntax <br>
+:mag_right: Review the syntax<br>
-Curly brackets define an object and you separate each property with a comma and you separate the key/values with a colon.
+Curly brackets `{}` define an object, and you separate each property with a comma `,`, and you separate the key/values with a colon `:`.

 ```js
 const instructor = {